-An aerial bombardment from the colossal seagulls of St Ives means that the pasty is soon being carried out towards Seaton’s old stone lighthouse anyway.
+An aerial bombardment from the colossal seagulls of St Ives means our food is soon being carried out towards Seaton’s old stone lighthouse anyway.

 The seagulls here are absolute bastards.
 Mean, searching rodent eyes.
 The size of small Alsatians dogs.
 Screeching voiced.
 Ravenous and angry.
 It comes as no surprise to learn that Daphne Du Maurier, author of Hitchcock’s The Birds, once lived in St Ives.

-As we watch the seaside pterodactyls attack an old woman’s hat and then a small child for his ice cream, the wings beating on his face, the grinning yellow bill slashing in the air, we admit defeat and take a dark table at the ancient Sloop Inn for the evening.
+As we watch the seaside pterodactyls attack an old woman’s hat and then a small child for his chips, the wings beating on his face, the grinning yellow bill slashing in the air, we admit defeat and take a dark table at the ancient Sloop Inn for the evening.

 I fruitlessly attempting to coax my Greek drinking companion into a liking of thick Cornish ales, as we sit between the loud, conspicuous, local artists; the second homers clinking glasses and all saying cheers, although it sounds like “chairs”; the pleased-with-themselves holiday makers.
 And the faintly sad-looking, lined, old fishing folk, pushed to the edges.

 A solid dark night has fallen over the sea outside.